Wednesday, August 01, 2012

 In last month’s column, we presented some dramatic research insights about emerging markets.
 By 2020, 57 percent of the world’s economic growth could come from emerging markets.
 Emerging market household incomes are expected to increase by a total of $8.5 trillion between 2010 and 2020.
 And if emerging-market-to-emerging-market (E2E) exports continue to increase at their current rate, they will outpace developed-country-to-developed-country (D2D) volumes by 2013.

 The average truck consumes roughly 11,000 gallons of diesel per year.
 Consequently, even minor shifts in fuel prices have a significant impact on operating costs.
 For instance, when applied to a fleet of 100 trucks, a price drop of 25 cents per gallon generates annual savings exceeding a quarter of a million dollars.

 It dawned on me the other day that some of the practices we employ in the planning and management of our logistics operations are similar to how farmers plan and harvest crops and how baseball managers select their team and deal with the variety of performance issues and injuries throughout the long season.

 Much has been written and said about the less-than-truckload (LTL) sector on this Web site and in the pages of this magazine.
 Make no mistake, though, the sector these days is in a much better place than where it was not all that long ago.

-Trade using surface transportation between the United States and its North American Free Trade Agreement (NAFTA) partners Canada and Mexico was up 14.3 percent in 2011 compared to 2010, increasing to $904 billion, according to data released by the United States Department of Transportation’s Bureau of Transportation Statistics (BTS).
+The United States Department of Transportation’s Bureau of Transportation Statistics (BTS) said today that trade using surface transportation between the United States and its North American Free Trade Agreement (NAFTA) partners Canada and Mexico was up 8.3 percent in May 2012 compared to May 2011 at $83.8 billion.